~ THE CURRENT STATE OF HOWRSE~

 I have read vast amounts of complaints in this time.

-I'd argue that a plurality of these complaints are valid.
+Many of these complaints are valid.
 Many complaints are frustrations with no universal solution.
 In addition to these, I've read some (few) complaints that are simply whiny and entitled.
-The latter are rare - the forums consist mainly of genuine concerns with unfairness.
+The latter are rare - the forums contain many genuine concerns of unfairness.

 I have my own opinions.
 Rather than posting them on the forums or responding to players with opposite opinions, I'm writing them here - I could say it's an exercise of self-discipline, but in reality I just need to get some things off my chest without risk of someone thinking I disagree or offending anyone.
 We, as players, are all on the same team.